qwellens/meta_learning_project/README.md

 # 6.882 Final Project: Meta-Learning
-Analyze and compare traditional learning algorithms, MAML, Reptile, and MOMA on time-series.
+A comparison and analysis of meta-learning algorithm performance on time-series and image recognition tasks.
+Algorithms used are MAML, MOMA, and our own baseline Reptile.